 If you are an experienced hiker, you have probably felt healthy after a finished hike.
 Now scientists have proven that hiking is not only good for your physical health, but for your mental health as well.

 People who like to hike know the calming feeling nature can induce in yourself.
 There has now been done research showing the positive health effects of going hiking.
 Most of us today are living in an urban environment and have lost touch with nature.
 The study asked whether or not hiking in nature is good for your mental health.

-The studied showed that it lowered the amount of ruminating and negative thoughts of oneself which is a known risk factor for mental illnesses.
-Furthermore this effect was not found when people walked through an urban environment.
-This means that access to nature can be important to sustain a good mental health.
+The study showed that it lowered the amount of ruminating and negative thoughts of oneself which is a known risk factor for mental illnesses.
+Furthermore, this effect was not found when people walked through an urban environment.
+This means that access to nature can be important to sustain good mental health.

 Replenish Mental Capacity

 Doctors have now begun prescribing “nature therapy” to people to cure stress, improving mood and help with depression among other things.
 They even found that walking for only 5 minutes in some kind of natural environment reduces depression in 71% of participants.
-Moreover a university is offering a bachelor degree in “eco-therapy”.
+Moreover, a university is offering a bachelor's degree in “eco-therapy”.